 Need more Date Night Ideas?
 We have just the right thing.

-Skyline Park.
-Skyline park is fun with the kids in the daytime, but at night it's all about the adults.
+Skyline Park is fun with the kids in the daytime, but at night it's all about the adults.
 You'll take in great views of the city and smart cocktails, plus add a little old-school fun.
 Make it an entire night of it by eating at Nine Mile Station while you're there!

-Gunshow Atlanta.
-Hands down, this is my favorite restaurant in the state.
+Hands down, Gunshow Atlanta is my favorite restaurant in the state.
 And can a restaurant be "fun?"
 YES!
 I love the way guests make dim sum selections throughout the night..I love the rolling drink cart...I love the community tables...and if you want something super special, then visit during the monthly Hired Guns event.
 Here's what I said for USAToday:

 Celebrity Chef Kevin Gillespie challenges the typical restaurant experience: multiple chefs work to prepare their unique creations, then leave the safety of the kitchen to hustle those dishes to customers ordering a la carte....There is no pretentious vibe here; the setting is comfortable, simple, and humble.
 However, the food is far from plain.
 Dishes are sophisticated, genuine, from the heart, and full of flavor.

-Helicopters and Beer.
 Henry County is the place to be for an epic experience.
 The Army Aviation and Heritage Center offers affordable helicopter rides in real Huey choppers.
 After that, head over to Jailhouse Brewing for delicious craft beer.
 I love that you can hang out here drinking your beer...and order food from across the street.
 They just bring it over to you!
+Kids welcome.

 Blue Ridge Treehouse.
 Of course you've heard about the world-famous Buckhead Treehouse...but prices are steep and they are booked up 18 months in advance.
 Solve your treehouse craving by heading to Blue Ridge's little gem.
 We visited with the boys, but thought it would even make a better date night getaway.